 The Bad

 Account bans without explanation.
 This is the elephant in the room and we'd be dishonest not to lead with it.
 Multiple users report being locked out with a generic "violation of terms" message.
-The pattern that's most alarming: several users report bans coinciding with ad revenue payout dates.
-One Trustpilot reviewer wrote: "When I had generated about $8K in ad revenue and on the day my earnings were supposed to be paid, they suddenly locked my account for 'violation of terms'."
+The pattern that's most alarming: several users report bans coinciding with ad revenue payout dates, including cases where accounts generating thousands of dollars in ad revenue were locked on the very day earnings were scheduled to be paid out.
 We can't verify these claims, but the consistency of reports is concerning.

 Customer support is paywalled at $39/month.
 Free plan users get routed to a chatbot.
-One frustrated creator wrote: "Thanks for killing my dreams beehiiv."
-Another: "No customer service.
-I tried emailing 3 times, no one responded."
+The frustration from free-plan creators is palpable — many report sending multiple emails with no response, leaving them stuck without help at critical moments.
 If you're on the Launch plan and hit a problem, you're largely on your own.

 Not for businesses selling products. beehiiv explicitly states it's a newsletter platform, not an email marketing tool.
 They ban accounts "set up with the sole purpose of advertising an external product or service."
 If you're an e-commerce store, SaaS company, or service provider using a newsletter to drive sales, beehiiv is not for you.
 Multiple business owners learned this the hard way.

 Website builder needs work.
-Multiple users describe the design tools as "clunky" and "non-intuitive." iPad support is reportedly broken.
+Multiple users describe the design tools as "clunky" and "non-intuitive." iPad support appears broken based on multiple user reports.
 One user spent "weeks customizing my homepage" only to be frustrated.
 If you need a beautiful website, use a dedicated builder and embed your beehiiv signup form.

 Boosts eligibility is confusing.
 Several users upgraded to Scale ($39/month) specifically for the Boosts feature, only to discover they didn't qualify. beehiiv has since updated the UI to show eligibility before purchase, but the no-refund policy left a sour taste.
-One reviewer wrote: "I bought their Scale plan in order to use Boosts...
-I still cannot use the feature.
-CON ARTISTS."
+Some of those affected feel the upgrade was effectively misleading given the feature remained inaccessible after paying.

 Pricing Breakdown